 If you're stuck for ideas, read on for an example.
 My typical audition outfit consists of: a solid-colored, somewhat dressy top with a patterned tank top underneath; a knee-length ruffled black skirt with black capri leggings; low-heeled open-toed black dress shoes; and I bring my character shoes with low-cut white or black socks.
 I keep the leggings rolled up during the singing auditions and let them down again for dancing.

 If you have long hair, be sure you bring a ponytail or other method of keeping it out of your face for dancing.
-I made this mistake my first audition and my hair ended up looking like a hot mess by the time I was to sing.
+I made this mistake my first audition, and my hair ended up looking like a hot mess by the time I was to sing.
 Guess who didn't get a callback?

-Day Before and of Auditions
+The Day Before and the Day of the Auditions

 The day before your audition is nearly as important as the actual audition.
 There are several things you should do to ensure that you will succeed as much as possible.